 Subscribers that comply fully with our Subscriber Agreement will be billed a maximum of $1,000 following damage to a Flexcar vehicle.
 If Flexcar’s cost to repair the vehicle is less than $1,000, then subscribers will be billed only the actual cost to repair the vehicle.
-Assuming the subscriber’s full compliance our Subscriber Agreement, Flexcar will waive all of the subscriber’s responsibility for costs or damage for the vehicle itself that are above $1,000.
+Assuming the subscribers are inl compliance with our Subscriber Agreement, Flexcar will waive all of the subscribers’ responsibility for costs or damage for the vehicle itself that is above $1,000.

 If you were not complying fully with the Subscriber Agreement at the time of the incident that resulted in damage to the vehicle, you are not eligible for this $1,000 damage cap and are responsible for the full cost of the damage to the Flexcar vehicle.
 Common ways that a driver may be in violation of the Subscriber Agreement are: